vishwakarma-vishal/watchlist/README.md

 Thank you for the opportunity to participate in the Frontend Developer assignment.
 Below, you will find the documentation for the project, as requested.

 **Note:** This repository is private, and only I and the Authenticate team can access it through the invited link.
+Access the deployed site with this link 👉 https://watchlist-vishal.netlify.app/

 ## Project Overview